-Properly understood, Judaism is first and foremost Judahism.
-The word Judaism is derived from the word Judah, which is the English form of the Hebrew word "Yehudah".
+Properly understood, Judaism is first and foremost Judah-ism.
+The word Judaism is derived from the word Judah, which is the English form of the Hebrew name "Yehudah".

 Judah was originally the name of one of the Hebrew tribes, and because it was the tribe of David, Judah became the name of the Hebrew kingdom which David founded.
 In other words, Judah in ancient times was not the name of a religion but of a nation state.
 This nation state occupied approximately the same territory as the modern nation of Israel, and its people spoke the same language as modern Israelis, namely Hebrew.

-The people of Judah also had a religion, but this religion is not perpetuated by any modern version of Judaism since it was centered around the Temple in Jerusalem, which no longer exists, and required the sacrifice of large numbers of sheep, a ritual which is no longer practiced.
+The people of Judah also had a religion, but this religion is not perpetuated by any modern version of Judaism since it was centered around the Temple in Jerusalem, which no longer exists, and required animal sacrifice, a ritual which is no longer practiced.

-What remains of Judah today is above all the ideal of a Hebrew language nation state on the territory of the land of Israel, and this ideal is embodied in Zionism to a far greater extent than it is in any modern version of Judaism that is actually called by that name.
+What remains of Judah today is above all the ideal of a sovereign nation state on the territory of the land of Israel belonging to the Nation of Israel, and this ideal is embodied in Zionism to a far greater extent than it is in any modern version of Judaism that is actually called by that name.